-The review and grant should not be more than 5 pages (single spaced not including references).
-Either manuscript should stress novel and creative ideas about the material presented in class.
-The review should not be a simple rewrite of published reviews.
-It should instead expand on a new insight or perspective in one of the themes presented in class.
+The reviews or grant proposal should not be more than 5 pages (single spaced not including references).
+They should stress novel and creative ideas about the material presented.
+The reviews should not be a simple rewrite of published reviews.
+They should instead expand on a new insight or perspective of the themes presented.

 The grant proposal should focus on the next step of one of the subjects presented in class.
 It should include a summary with an outline of specific aims of the experiments proposed, an introduction with the background for the experimental plan, and a section with a summary of the experiments proposed (they should be feasible experiments based on published methods).

 Here is a general guideline for the grant proposal: